kamilkrzywanski/typedTable/typedTable/features/panel/tableselect/tableselect.md

 ## Description

-Table select is a component that allows you to select an object from a list of objects.
+Table select is a component that allows you to select an object from a table of objects.
 It is used in the Typed Panel to select an object from a list of objects.

 ### Basic usage